adrai/devicestack/README.md

 - If extending from `require('devicestack').Connection` this mechanism is already defined!

-### isByteArray
-Checks if the passed argument is an array that contains byte values.

-- If extending from `require('devicestack').Connection` this function is already defined!

 ## framehandler(s)
 You can have one or multiple framehandlers.
 A framhandler receives data from the upper layer and sends it to the lower layer by wrapping some header or footer information.
 A framehandler receives data from lower layer and sends it to the upper layer by unwrapping some header or footer information.
 The lowest layer for a framehandler is the device and the topmost ist the connection.